Purdue Boilermakers men's basketball: 2005–present: Matt Painter era

 In 2019, Purdue was seeded 3rd in the South Region of the 2019 NCAA Division I men's basketball tournament, after another strong season.
 In the first round, they eliminated a 26–8 Old Dominion team that was coming off a Conference USA championship, winning 61–48.
 In the second round, they handily defeated #6 seed Villanova, sending the defending champs home early after an 87–61 victory, and advancing to their third straight Sweet Sixteen under Matt Painter.
 The Boilermakers ran into their first real test with the #2 Tennessee Volunteers.
 After a back and forth contest that included 17 lead changes and needed overtime to be decided, Purdue came out victorious, barely beating the Vols 99–94 to reach their first Elite Eight in nearly 20 years.
-In the Elite Eight, Purdue faced the #1 seeded Virginia Cavaliers in what would be another back and forth thriller.
+In the Elite Eight, Purdue faced the #1 seeded Virginia Cavaliers in what was another back and forth thriller.

-After several lead changes throughout the game, Purdue led 70–67 with 5.9 seconds left and looked to be headed to their first Final Four since 1980.
+After several lead changes throughout the game, and a 40-point effort from Carsen Edwards including 10 made 3s, Purdue led 70–67 with 5.9 seconds left and looked to be headed to their first Final Four since 1980.
 Virginia's Ty Jerome was fouled intentionally, and missed the second free throw of two after making the first.
-Virginia was able to come up with the offensive rebound, and after chasing down the loose ball that had gone into the Virginia back court, toss the ball to Mamadi Diakite who hit a free-throw line floater at the buzzer to send the game to overtime tied at 70.
+Virginia was able to come up with the offensive rebound, and after chasing down the loose ball that had gone into the Virginia back court, toss the ball to Mamadi Diakite who hit a free-throw line floater at the buzzer to send the game to overtime tied 70–70.
 The Boilermakers once again looked to be en route to the Final Four, leading 75–74 with 43 seconds to go.
 However Virginia was able to hold Purdue scoreless over the final minute and prevailed 80–75, ending the Boilermakers season with 26 wins and their first Elite Eight appearance since 2000.

-Purdue is still seeking their first Final Four under Matt Painter, and first since 1980.
+After the cancellation of the 2020 NCAA Division I men's basketball tournament, Purdue picked up where they had left off in 2019, only this time they were the 4th seed in the South region of the 2021 NCAA Division I men's basketball tournament.
+Their first-round matchup was against 13th-seeded North Texas, where they came back from behind 32–24 at the half to send the game to OT.
+Ultimately, once there, Purdue couldn't score until the last 30 seconds of overtime, and North Texas pulled off the 78–69 upset.

+The 2022 season saw the Boilermakers reach #1 in the AP Poll for the first time in program history, led by senior Trevion Williams, and All-American sophomore guard Jaden Ivey.
+In the 2022 tournament, Purdue reached the Sweet Sixteen after a second round win over Texas, only to lose to the Cinderella story of that year's tournament, the 15-seeded Saint Peter's Peacocks.